vietrux/Lofi-Coffee/README.md

 # Notice!
 - This is not my project, this project owner by [@maridivi89](https://twitter.com/maridivi89) and [@linux90](https://twitter.com/linuz90).
-- I stolen this only for my test and above all, my sincere apologies and thanks to the two authors for this amazing project!
+- I using this only for my test and above all, my sincere apologies and thanks to the two authors for this amazing project!

 ## Feature summary
 - Lofi music streams 24/24